pixlcore/blog/dev-update-2025-12.md

 I apologize to those expecting a beta sooner, but the app is just not quite there yet.
 Also, the holidays will eat up much of my time towards the end of the month, so I really only have 2 weeks left in the year.
 But please be assured, I am absolutely firing on all cylinders here.
 I am working on xyOps from the moment I wake up to the moment I fall asleep, every single day.
 It has consumed my entire life (in the best possible way).
 I am **extremely** excited about the app, and I hope you all love it as much as I do.
 I hope you will stick with me as I push it over the finish line.

-Oh, and if you haven't yet done so, please [sign up to be notified at the bottom of this page](https://xyops.io/), so I can email you when the app releases!
+Oh, and if you haven't yet done so, please [sign up to be notified at the bottom of the xyOps.io website](https://xyops.io/), so I can email you when the app releases!

 # Completed